 Without labels

-Three sources, merged with precedence and each degrading independently:- The platform —
+Two local sources, merged with precedence and each degrading independently:- The local history store —

-state/score_history.json, the per-session series the trend detector maintains. - The eval set — captured cases’
+state/score_history.json, the per-(session, metric) series the trajectory gate maintains (highest precedence). - The eval set — captured cases’

 baseline_scores.